 • social media posts of an individual involved in a criminal investigation

-The Gardaí or Revenue Commissioners send requests for mutual legal assistance to the International Unit in the Office of the DPP for approval.
+The Gardaí, Revenue Commissioners and some other external agencies send requests for mutual legal assistance to the International Unit in the Office of the DPP for approval.
 Once finalised and signed, these requests are then sent to the Central Authority in the Department of Justice and Equality, which then sends them to the relevant country.

 Prosecution Policy and Research Unit